adrien50/NLPclassification-chatbot/README.md

+# What exactly is a chatbot?

+A chatbot is an artificial intelligence (AI) software that can simulate a conversation (or a chat) with a user in natural language through messaging applications, websites, mobile apps or through the telephone.
+Why are chatbots important?
+A chatbot is often described as one of the most advanced and promising expressions of interaction between humans and machines.
+However, from a technological point of view, a chatbot only represents the natural evolution of a Question Answering system leveraging Natural Language Processing (NLP).
+Formulating responses to questions in natural language is one of the most typical Examples of Natural Language Processing applied in various enterprises’ end-use applications.

 # Problem Statement

 Human language is astoundingly complex and diverse.
 When we write, we often misspell or abbreviate words, or omit punctuation.
 There is a lot of unstructured data around us.
 Natural language processing helps computers communicate with humans in their own language and scales other language-related tasks.
 NLP makes it possible for computers to read text, interpret it, measure sentiment and determine which parts are important.